The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 • Ease of use

-Our testers then checked our skin after each use for post-treatment reactions, kept an eye out throughout the trial for cumulative results, then compared how our skin changed overall once the testing period finished.
-Those devices that ranked highly (and are featured below) slotted easily into our daily regime without taking up too much time.
-They were also comfortable and user-friendly, boasting several functions that really delivered results – coming close to those used in a salon setting.
+We assessed their skin after each use for any post-treatment reactions, kept an eye on this throughout the trial for cumulative results and, later, compared how our skin had changed overall once the testing period finished.
+The devices that we ranked most highly (and that feature in this guide) were the ones that slotted easily into our daily regime without taking up too much time or effort.
+They were also comfortable and user-friendly and boasted several functions that really delivered results, similar to those used in a professional salon setting.

 What is red light therapy?

-Professionals have been using red light, as well as other wavelengths like blue and yellow LED, for years in salons and clinics, but what is red light therapy and how does it benefit your skin?
+Skin professionals have been utilising red light (as well as other wavelengths, including blue and yellow LED) in salons and clinics for years.
+But what is red light therapy, specifically, and how does it benefit your skin?

 Does red light therapy work at home?

-Most experts agree that red light therapy at home is an effective skincare treatment, although masks and wands designed to be used at home will not be as powerful as in-clinic devices.
-This is for safety reasons, as very high-strength LED should only be in the hands of professionals, but there are signs of a hardworking home device you can look out for.
+Most experts agree that at-home red light therapy can be an effective skincare treatment, although masks and wands designed to be used away from a clinic setting, understandably, will not be as powerful as in-clinic devices.
+This is for safety reasons, as very high-strength LED should only be used in the hands of professionals, but there are indicators of an effective and hardworking home device you can look out for.

-"To ensure you are using a high-quality device, look for a medical-grade DEVICE that has clinical studies that clearly show the device’s effectiveness," Dr. Gross recommends.
-"There are strict regulations for the strength of red LED at-home devices, however, some devices are more effective than others.
+"To ensure you are using a high-quality [tool], look for a medical-grade device that has clinical studies that clearly show [its] effectiveness," Dr. Gross advises.
+"There are strict regulations for the strength of red LED at-home devices, however, some are more effective than others.
 Ultimately, you want the device to lay flat on the skin surface without heat or risk of burning."

 Is red light therapy safe?

-Experts maintain that red light therapy is generally considered safe for use, save for some people reporting blistering and burning from faulty units or from going over the recommended time usage.
-Eye protection is also recommended when using a facial red light therapy device for extra precaution.
+Experts maintain that red light therapy is generally considered safe for use, aside from those who have reported blistering and burning from faulty units or exceeding the recommended usage time.
+Eye protection is also recommended when using a facial red light therapy device as an additional precaution.

 LŪMMco-founder Ryan McCarthy concurs: "LED light therapy has been around for decades, used for a wide array of cosmetic and therapeutic benefits.
 At this time, there are no known adverse side effects of the use of LED light therapy.
 Each product is different; you should always read the instruction manual thoroughly before use.
 If you have any further questions, contact the brand directly and consult your physician."

-"Unlike harmful UV rays used in tanning beds that can burn and damage skin, LED light therapy uses a safe, lower intensity, non-UV infrared light," says McCarthy.
-He does note that it is not recommended to use red light therapy if you're pregnant.
+"Unlike harmful UV rays used in tanning beds that can burn and damage skin, LED light therapy uses a safe, lower intensity, non-UV infrared light," adds McCarthy.
+However, he does note that it is not recommended to use red light therapy if you're pregnant.

 How many minutes a day should you do red light therapy?

 There's no hard and fast recommendation for the frequency of red light therapy use, although most devices recommend once daily, for around 15 minutes, for best results.
 Several devices will also automatically turn off after a certain amount of time.
-We strongly encourage checking the specific instructions for your chosen device and following the recommended usage.
-If you see a dermatologist, take your device to them for assessment before using and following their advice in regards to usage.
+We strongly encourage checking and following the specific instructions for your chosen device and adhering to the recommended usage.
+If you see a dermatologist, take your device to them for assessment before trying it and follow their advice on usage.

 Can you overdo red light therapy?

 Like most beauty treatments, however gentle, it is possible to overdo red light therapy.
 Side effects of overuse may include inflammation and tissue damage.
-Dr. Tom Ingegno, Doctor of Acupuncture and Chinese Medicine, and owner of Charm City Integrative Health in Baltimore says for most cases, 20 minutes of RLT daily should be sufficient.
+Dr. Tom Ingegno, Doctor of Acupuncture and Chinese Medicine and owner of Charm City Integrative Health in Baltimore, says that, in most cases, 20 minutes of red light therapy (RLT) per day should be sufficient.
 "Of course, always consult with your primary care doctor before electing to start any new treatment to find what'll work best for you."

 Emma Stoddart